Jitu7/coreJava/README.md

       static final int x = 0;
     `
   * whenever you declare the variable we need to initialize it.
-  * Again it's not recommended but we can initialize static final variables in static block too.
+  * Again it's not recommended, but we can initialize static final variables in static block too.
+*  **final with method:**
+  * If the method is final we can not override it anymore though it can be inherited.
+But overloading does not care about final, so we can overload them.
 ## Static & Anonymous blocks in the class and Overloading
 * Initialization of the variable done before the execution of the static block.
 * When the class loaded for the 1st time into the memory all the static blocks executed in the order the way it is